 Definition of a Candidate: A person is a candidate for election if the person has publicly announced an intention to seek election to public office and thereafter has received a contribution or made an expenditure in support of the candidacy.
+A candidate has 10 days to file with TRACER after declaring their intention to seek office.

 You will need motivation and tenacity to run for the open office.
 You, as the candidate, are responsible for your own success or failure.
 You will need to find out as much as possible about the position you wish to fill and if you have the needed skills.
-Elected officials of the county serve the people and these jobs are not part time jobs.
-All Gilpin County elected offices (Clerk & Recorder, Assessor, Treasurer/Public Trustee, Sheriff) hold an 8+ hour business day and a paid a salary.
+Elected officials of the county serve the people and these are not part time jobs.
+All Gilpin County elected offices (Clerk & Recorder, Assessor, Treasurer/Public Trustee, Sheriff) hold an 8+ hour business day and are paid a salary.

 View the Colorado Secretary of State's website on how to run for office.